 The vibe is comfortable and romantic without slowing down.
 We suggest you order a few blackberry mojitos and splurge on a full three-course meal!

 Insider tip: In case you’re still struggling with deciding about where to eat, check out this cool option.
-The Tapas and Wine tour will take you to all the cities food hot spots.
+The Tapas and beer tour will take you to all the cities food hot spots.
 A filled stomach with only the best tapas is guaranteed!
 Make sure to arrive hungry so you can get the most out of the delicious food and drinks.

 Barcelona is a great place for sporty travelers.
 Whether you’re interested in watching sports or taking part yourself, we have some brilliant ways to experience the city and get pumped!